-- UMBC Transit is on hiatus through May 2021 due to historically low ridership with this list of alternate transportation resources for non-drivers.
-The service varies with the rise and fall of campus demand, including closures, and can be affected by severe weather.
+- UMBC Transit is back in service for Fall 2021 with the Retriever Return, and OCSS compiled this list of alternate transportation resources for non-drivers.
+Transit service varies with the rise and fall of campus demand, including closures, and can be affected by severe weather.

 - All UMBC Transit vehicles are wheelchair accessible and, when in use, are available to campus members with an active Campus Card.

 - Transit shuttles connect with the MARC train at the Halethorpe station, as well as BWI airport/Amtrack stop on the outskirts of the airport region.
 Cabs and app-based ride services are available at both locations.

 - Check the transit website, use their transit tracker app (iOS version of tracker , Android version of tracker) or email them via firstname.lastname@example.org for current information.